jwfeniello/clypit-down/README.md

-#         Clyp Downloader

 Clyp has basically made their platform useless, but I wanted to download all of my old tracks.
 The original script from **https://github.com/0x27** (shoutout to them) was written for Python 2 and broke with newer Clyp API changes.

-I updated and fixed it.
+I used it as a basis and added some stuff and fixed it.

 ## Changes
 - Batch downloading from a `.txt` list